axibase/atsd/rule-engine/functions-date.md

 ## Overview

-Date functions perform various operations on dates, timestamps, and intervals.
+Date functions operate on dates, timestamps, and intervals.

 ## Reference